rockerBOO/mcp-lsp-bridge/README.md

 A Go-based bridge that combines MCP (Model Context Protocol) server capabilities with LSP (Language Server Protocol) client functionality for advanced code analysis and interaction.

+## Under development

+**NOTE**: Currently working to build up functionality and laying down the groundwork for the interface.
+Consider that many things may change as we work into making it more streamlined.

 ## Features

 ### Core Capabilities